ls1intum/Artemis/docs/dev/setup.rst

   docker compose -f src/main/docker/atlassian.yml up docker compose -f src/main/docker/mysql.yml -f src/main/docker/gitlab-jenkins.yml up

-..
-TODO: fix the implementation: use env file instead of application-local.yml

 .. tip::
   There is also a single ``docker-compose.yml`` in the project root which mirrors the setup of ``artemis-prod-mysql.yml``.